Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbacrawconversion.md

 ## <ins>4) Choose what you would like to do next:<ins>

-   a) **IDBac Analysis:** Analyze spectra within your dataset indepedently, or compare against the IDBac protein database (See "IDBac analysis tab").
+   a) **IDBac Analysis:** Analyze spectra within your dataset indepedently, or compare against the IDBac protein database (See "IDBac analysis" tab).

    b) **IDBac Protein Database Deposition:** Deposit metadata and spectra of genetically verified isolates into the IDBac database (See "IDBac Depositions" tab).